MSylvan4376/space-sre-lab/README.md

 from application instrumentation and Kubernetes deployment to observability, SLOs, and operational runbooks for mission-critical systems such as groundstation or satellite communication services.

+---

+## 📡 Observability Layer (Metrics, Logs, Dashboards, SLOs)

+A mission-critical system—especially one modeled after satellite or groundstation communications—must be observable.
+This lab includes a structured observability layer built around **Prometheus**, **Grafana**, **Loki**, and **Vector**, with SLO-driven alerting to reflect real SRE practices.

+### 🔎 Metrics (Prometheus)
+Prometheus scrapes the `groundstation-api` at `/metrics`, collecting:
+- Request rate (RPS)
+- Error rate by status class
+- Latency histograms (p50 / p90 / p95 / p99)
+- Saturation indicators such as CPU & memory (if running on Kubernetes)

+Configuration:
+`observability/prometheus/prometheus.yml`

+Prometheus rules include:
+- SLI calculations (success rate, latency objectives)
+- Burn-rate alert examples for error budgets

+Rules:
+`observability/prometheus/rules/groundstation-slo-rules.yml`

+### 📊 Dashboards (Grafana)
+Grafana dashboards visualize the core **Golden Signals**:
+- Latency
+- Traffic
+- Errors
+- Saturation

+Dashboard JSON:
+`observability/grafana/dashboards/groundstation-api.json`

+This shows how I would define dashboards as code (DaC) in a real team environment.

+### 📜 Logs (Loki + Vector)
+Vector acts as the log collector/forwarder and ships structured logs to Loki.
+Logs are enriched with service metadata for easier correlation during incidents.

+- Vector config: `observability/vector/vector-config.yaml`
+- Loki storage/index config: `observability/loki/loki-config.yaml`

+This mirrors modern logging architectures used in Kubernetes clusters.

+### 🎯 SLOs, SLIs, Error Budgets
+To model real SRE operational practices, this lab includes:
+- **SLIs**: request success ratio, latency under threshold
+- **SLOs**: e.g., 99% success rate, p95 latency < 500ms
+- **Burn-rate alerts**: short-window & long-window detection
+- **Annotations** describing debugging guidance

+This demonstrates not just how to collect metrics, but how to **convert them into business-relevant reliability targets**.

+### 🛠 Incident Readiness
+SLO alerting ties into runbook-style operator guidance:
+- What to check first
+- How to verify API health
+- How to interpret dashboards
+- How to correlate logs + metrics

+This shows an understanding of **operational readiness**, not just tooling.

+---

+This observability layer is intentionally designed to be deployable in stages—first locally, then onto Kubernetes—mirroring real SRE workflows for gradual, low-risk adoption.

 ## Repo Structure

 - `groundstation-api/` – application code + Dockerfile